TezosTaqueria/taqueria-scaffold-taco-shop/README.md

 ### Hot Reload Contract Address

-By default, every page refresh will deploy new contract and reset contract data
+By default, page refresh updates the page UI to point to the address of the new deployment.

 ### Insert the Contract Address (Optional)